dolloffj/utimcoApp/readme.txt

 There are instructions provided to the user within the console app, along with some basic error/exception handling to allow for retries.

 If there seems to be anything missing from the repo, please contact me at dolloffj@gmail.com

+EDIT- I went ahead and included the released binary folders in case there are any issues building the solution on your end.